NaphatPi/real-time-taxi-trip-prediction/README.md

 All specific details for each service could be found below.

 ### AWS Sagemaker
-Please follow the 2 jupyter notebooks in sagemaker folder too see how to perform data cleaning, data exploration and ML model training and deployment.
+Please follow the 2 jupyter notebooks in sagemaker folder to see how to perform data cleaning, data exploration and ML model training and deployment.
 Small samples of training data are stored in sample_data folder, which could be used as a reference to the structures of the dataset.

 ### AWS kinesis
 Please follow the instructions as shown in the article above for how to setup the Kinesis stream, Kinesis analytic, and Apache flink for real-time streaming.